aryangomes/sel/README.md

 - Docker
 - Docker-Composer

-## Download e Docker Image's Installation
+## Download and Docker Image's Installation

 Enter the command in the folder of your preference: